 Release of Information

 Section 438 of the Family Educational Rights and Privacy Act of 1974 protects the privacy of student's records.
 Students who choose to limit access to their official files must advise the Office of Student Records in writing and must renew a nondisclosure request each trimester.
-In the absence of such notifications, Graduate School of Management may release items considered directory information:
+In the absence of such notifications, the College may release items considered directory information:

 To appeal a grade given by a professor, follow the steps below:

 - Request a conference (in person, if possible) with the professor so that an explanation of the grade may be given.
 This request must be submitted in writing within 14 days of the posting of the final course grade.
 If Step 1 does not satisfy the students concerns or if the student is unable to meet with the professor, proceed to Step 2.